 De-minimis levels are applied to allow sensible administration arrangements without materially affecting the figures presented.
-The de-minimis levels applied for all property, plant and equipment is $\pounds 0.020m$ .
+The de-minimis levels applied for all property, plant and equipment (including finance leases) is £0.020m.

 Component Accounting

 Components with appropriate depreciation are included where this is significant as determined by the following test: Only assets with a carrying value above £0.600m are considered and then components are included if the item forms at least 5% of the asset value.